Expert Advisory Group on Data Access

 Risks of harm from data misuse

-One concern that is often raised about data sharing is the risk of harm or distress to research participants if their personal data is misused.
+A common concern about data sharing is the risk of harm or distress to research participants if their personal data is misused.

 EAGDA decided to look into: